-A Louisiana general power of attorney (GPOA) is a legal document a principal executes to delegate financial decision-making authority to an attorney-in-fact or agent.
+A Louisiana non-durable (general) power of attorney (GPOA) is a legal document a principal executes to delegate financial decision-making authority to an attorney-in-fact or agent.
 The attorney-in-fact holds the powers the principal grants, but the principal maintains complete authority over their finances.

 This document is non-durable, meaning it expires if the principal becomes incapacitated or mentally incompetent.
-The automatic expiration of a non-durable power of attorney is useful because incapacitated people can’t revoke it themselves.
 If you want your agent to continue having powers in the event of your incapacitation, sign a durable form instead.

 Laws — LA Civil Code art.
 2989 through 3034.